-Established in 2012, Taste Contemporary is proud to showcase contemporary and 20th century work by a select group of established artists who employ the intrinsic characteristics of clay, textiles, glass, metal and wood to realise their ambitious concepts in the most extraordinary ways.
+Established in 2012 and exhibiting since 2014, Taste Contemporary is proud to showcase contemporary and 20th century work by a select group of established artists who employ the intrinsic characteristics of clay, textiles, glass, metal and wood to realise their ambitious concepts in the most extraordinary ways.

 Creating sculptural objects and art works that are inspiring, surprising and completely fresh, their work is sought after and acquired by collectors and museums worldwide.
 In addition to presenting work by internationally recognised artists, Taste Contemporary is also committed to seeking out new voices in contemporary craft, an exciting but relatively untapped segment of the art market.